heilaaks/snippy/docs/dev/SCRIBBLING.md

        than for the 'The tool configuration is global and shared with all instances of Snippy()'.

+    2. Variables printed in causes are seprated with colon

+       When variables are printed in cause, they must be separated with colon like in the example output below:

+         > ... cannot find resource field: not-exist

+       This follows the same rule as printing variables in logs.

     SECURITY HARDENING

     1. Logger has own security log level